emmanuellujan/2d-diff-eq-julia-vs-c-openmp/README.md

               u[i*n+j] = (u[(i+1)*n+j]+u[(i-1)*n+j]+u[i*n+j+1]+u[i*n+j-1])/4.0;
   ```

 Unfortunately, looping implementations suffer from poor cache performance.
-Cache-oblivious divide-and-conquer stencil codes are much more efficient, but they are difficult to write (see http://supertech.csail.mit.edu/papers/pochoir_spaa11.pdf).
+Cache-oblivious divide-and-conquer stencil codes are much more efficient, but also hard to write (see http://supertech.csail.mit.edu/papers/pochoir_spaa11.pdf), in this case a simple looping implementation is analyzed.

 ## How to run